junxit/us-congress-bills-115/metadata.md

 - 2018-12-18 — Senate amendment proposed (on the floor): Amendment SA 4131 proposed by Senator McConnell for Senator Cruz to Amendment SA 4108.(consideration: CR S7781)
 - 2018-12-18 — Senate amendment submitted
 - 2018-12-18 — Senate concurred in the House amendment to S. 756 with an amendment (SA 4108) by Yea-Nay Vote.
 87 - 12.
 Record Vote Number: 271.
+- 2018-12-19 — Message on Senate action sent to the House.
+- 2018-12-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2018-12-20 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to the House amendment to S. 756.
+- 2018-12-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-20 — Mr. Goodlatte moved that the House suspend the rules and agree to the Senate amendment to the House amendment. (consideration: CR H10346-10366)
+- 2018-12-20 — On motion that the House suspend the rules and agree to the Senate amendment to the House amendment Agreed to by the Yeas and Nays (2/3 required): 358 - 36 (Roll No. 448). (consideration: CR H10431; text: CR H10346-10360)
+- 2018-12-20 — Presented to President.
+- 2018-12-20 — Presented to President.
+- 2018-12-20 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment to the House amendment Agreed to by the Yeas and Nays (2/3 required): 358 - 36 (Roll No. 448).(consideration: CR H10431; text: CR H10346-10360)
+- 2018-12-21 — Became Public Law No: 115-391.
+- 2018-12-21 — Became Public Law No: 115-391.
+- 2018-12-21 — Signed by President.
+- 2018-12-21 — Signed by President.